-Last term, we had a number of children coming to school without their PE Kit which means it is unsafe for them to take part (clothes need to be able to stretch as you move).
+Last term, we saw an amazing improvement with children coming to school with their PE Kit meaning ALL children were able to take part.
+I would love for this to continue this term.
 With this in mind, please ensure PE Kits remain in school.
 May I suggest that (unless your child attends other clubs regularly) you leave your child's PE Kit in school for the duration of the term and take it home to wash during school holidays.

 Thank you for your cooperation.